lydell/dual/readme.md

 Configuration
 =============

-While dual-role keys might sound trivial to implement, there are some pretty complicated [details] to work with.
+While dual-role keys might sound trivial to implement, there are some pretty complicated **[details]** to work with.
 Only _using_ dual-role keys is really easy.
 Here is a summary and the defaults of the configuration.

-    settings := {delay: 70, timeout: 300, doublePress: 200}
+    settings := {delay: 70, timeout: 300, doublePress: 200, force: false}

 `delay` is the number of milliseconds that you must hold a dual-role key in order for it to count as a combination with another key (comboKeys only, though).
 Set it to `0` to turn off the feature (of